veeral-patel/how-to-secure-anything/README.md

 ### Authentication

-The three ways to authenticate someone is based on you are (biometrics), what you know (password), what you have (Yubikey, phone).
+The three ways to authenticate someone are:

+- what you know (eg, PIN, password, picture passwords)
+- what you have (eg, Yubikey, smartphone)
+- what you are (eg, a fingerprint)

+While not a standalone factor, you can consider the environment, too, such as where the user is or what time it is.

 #### Biometrics